 The point is, cheaters knowingly do these things, hoping that they won’t get caught to continue with the affair.

 When you recently found out that your husband, wife, girlfriend, or boyfriend cheated on you, remember that it’s not your fault.
 You may be predisposed to think otherwise, but you did nothing wrong.
 It was your partner and his or her lover’s choice to betray you.
 And it’s not because you’re unattractive, unworthy, or lacking.
-They made a conscious effort to act on their urges and emotions because of their utter disregard of the consequences.
+They made a conscious effort to act on their urges and emotions because of their utter disregard of the consequences of infidelity.
 They are cheaters by choice, period.
 You’re not the cause, so stop beating yourself out.

 It’s Okay to Mourn